dongkid/PasteMD/docs/md/README.en.md

 ### Workflow Boosters

-- Global hotkey (default `Ctrl+B`) to paste the latest Markdown/HTML clipboard snapshot as DOCX.
+- Global hotkey (default `Ctrl+Shift+B`) to paste the latest Markdown/HTML clipboard snapshot as DOCX.
 - Automatically recognizes Markdown tables, converts them to spreadsheets, and pastes into Excel while keeping bold/italic/code formats.
 - Recognizes HTML rich text copied from web pages and converts/pastes into Word/WPS.
 - Detects the foreground target app (Word, WPS, or Excel) and opens the correct program when needed.